 Step one is determining how much life insurance you may need.
 A good place to start is Fidelity’s Term Insurance Needs Estimator.1 Then consider how you might meet those needs through group and/or individual life insurance.
 By combining the advantages of different insurance products, you can help further ensure that your family’s future quality of life and goals stay within reach.

-Similar to diversifing an investment portfolio, choosing a few different life insurance options can offer you a broader range of coverage opportunities.
-After we review the different types that are available, you'll have a better understanding of how each one works and the potential role they could play in your overall protection strategy.
+Like diversifying an investment portfolio, choosing a few different life insurance options can offer you a broader range of coverage opportunities.
+Below, we review the different types that are available, which may help you have a better understanding of how each one works and the potential role they could play in your overall protection strategy.

 Step one: Review your group life insurance options

 Group insurance rates are based on the makeup of the group of employees or members who are covered and, when coverage is provided to all eligible employees, do not take into account the health issues of any particular individual.
-So, there is no individual health assessment—or personal underwriting—involved.
+As a result, there is no individual health assessment—or personal underwriting—involved.
 Group life insurance rates are based on both the volume and risk profile of the entire group.

 Step two: Consider individual life insurance coverage

 Individual life insurance is most often purchased to insure one life.
 Some individual policies may include additional lives (typically children) through a policy rider.

 Individual life insurance can be temporary (for example, term) to cover a certain number of years, or permanent (for example, whole life), which is intended to provide coverage until a person’s death.
 Permanent policies typically have a savings element that is referred to as a cash value.
 The cash value of a policy accumulates over time as premiums are paid.
 For both temporary and permanent forms, individuals must go through a health assessment (underwriting) to determine coverage eligibility and cost.